 - When you're done editing the code, click Save.

 - In the Save Template pop-up modal, name your template.

 You can access your new template in the Campaign Builder or on the Templates page.

 Testing and Troubleshooting

-Before you send to your entire list, thoroughly preview and test your template and send a few test emails to yourself.
+Before you send your email campaign, thoroughly preview and test your template and send a few test emails to yourself.
 To see how certain email clients will display your background image, use the Inbox Preview tool.

 Here are a few other tips for working with background images.